 On the edge of the wood a small wooden cross, placed in front of a little tree,…

-…remembers the 20th Bn.
+…remembers the men of the 20th Bn.
 The Royal Fusiliers, The Public School (sic) Battalion, who were killed here on 20th July 1916.
 The battalion lost 22 officers and 375 men in High Wood.

 Panoramic view looking from south east (left) to west (right) from the edge of the wood.
 You can see Trones & Bernafay Woods to the left of the picture, Bazentin-le-Grand Wood in the centre, and the much larger Bazentin-le-Petit Wood on the far right, the village of Bazentin in front of it.
 It’s amazing to think that, on 14th July, during the initial attack on the wood, cavalry were in action in these very fields, as the 20th Deccan Horse and the 7th Dragoon Guards attacked towards us in support of the infantry.
 It was the last time cavalry would see action during the Battle of the Somme.